jaime12minaya/PredictPlus/README.md

 - sabRmetrics package for data access infrastructure
 - The baseball analytics community for inspiration, particularly the developers of the various Stuff and Pitching models
 - The Dynasty Dugout discord and Chris Clegg for putting together a tremendous community
+- Anthropic's Claude AI for checking and correcting my code and extremely helpful commenting and organizing of the code, which I am far too lazy to do well on my own

 ---